zekunyan/TTGSnackbar/README.md

 `actionMaxWidth: CGFloat` defines the action button max width.
 Min is 44.

 ### Action text number of lines
-`actionTextNumberOfLines` defines the number of lines of action button title.
+`actionTextNumberOfLines: Int` defines the number of lines of action button title.
 Default is 1.

 ### Action callback
 `actionBlock: TTGActionBlock?` will be called when user click the action button.